gh, we saw

 1870's, the emperor re-instituted the military decoration for valor,

-Iron Cross.
+the Iron Cross.
 The World War II

 exhibit has an actual combustion

-V2 Rocket -- the
+chamber from a V2 Rocket -- the

 predecessor to Werner von Braun's